aid402/oragepi-one/README.md

 # How to set up ngrok service
-## download the latest version of ngrok
+## 1.download the latest version of ngrok
 https://ngrok.com/download

 Choose Linux ARM